 Our survey experiment was conducted between March 3rd and 9th, 2020 through an online survey platform Qualtrics.
-We recruited 1527 Japanese respondents (18 years or older) from the online cloud-sourcing platform Lancers.5 Subjects were paid 100 yen (approximately one dollar) for participation.
-While a study shows that convenient samples from crowd-sourcing platforms generate similar experimental results as population-based samples (Mullinix et al. 2015), readers should be cautious in generalizing our findings for the larger population.
+We recruited 1527 Japanese respondents (18 years or older) from the online cloud-sourcing platform Lancers.4 While a study shows that convenient samples from crowd-sourcing platforms generate similar experimental results as population-based samples (Mullinix et al. 2015), readers should be cautious in generalizing our findings for the larger population.